AndreHaueisen/NewPersonalApp/readme.md

     * CREF number: 3248
     * CREF STATE: GOIÁS

+To test the client side simply don't select "I'm a personal" checkbox

 Worked on this for 8 months.
 As it grew I noticed the problems one has when dealing with big apps.
 Code becomes spaghetti.
 Debug becomes a pain.
 To avoid those problems in future projects I chased some new skills.
 Learned MVP architecture, learned how to use dagger and reactive